maeklong/maeklong.github.io/Juniper/JNCDA.md

 ### Junos Space
 + Network Director
 + **Feedback : The Network Director application can be used to manage VLANs on EX devices.**
++ Security Director: Logging and Reporting
++ **Feedback : You can use the Security Director: Logging and Reporting application to store and management events for SRX devices.**